 For example, Dan comes home to find his wife in bed with Victor.
 In the heat of the moment, Dan picks up a golf club from next to the bed and strikes Victor in the head, killing him instantly.

 On the spectrum of homicides, this offense lies somewhere in between the killing of another with malice aforethought (aka, murder) and the excusable, justified, or privileged taking of life that does not constitute a crime, such as some instances of self-defense.
+There is a range of potential sentences and penalties for voluntary manslaughter and it is often left up to the judge to decide the sentence.

 Voluntary manslaughter is a separate concept from involuntary manslaughter and has several definitions depending on what state the crime occurs in.
 Involuntary manslaughter, on the other hand, occurs when someone dies as a result of the defendant's non-felonious illegal act or as a consequence of the defendant's irresponsibility or recklessness.